theccc/producerun/README.md

 Our pivotal is concerned with user visible features using user stories.
 But we do have some features not visible to users that are planned such as:
 * Turn ProduceRun into a Rails Engine with customizable views.
-* Make a installer script to guide users through initial Catarse configuration.
+* Make a installer script to guide users through initial ProduceRun configuration.

 After that, just fork the project, change what you want, and send us a pull request.